CodePushGo/website/src/content/blog/en/developing-cross-platform-apps-with-capacitorjs.md.md

 updated_at: 2023-12-14T00:00:00.000Z
 head_image: /create_app_with_js.webp
 head_image_alt: Cross-Platform App Development
-keywords: Capacitor, cross-platform, PWA, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: React Native, cross-platform, PWA, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: Tuto
 published: true
 locale: en
 next_blog: ''
 ---

 In the evolving world of mobile application development, the rise of Progressive Web Applications (PWAs) has paved the way for new cross-platform runtimes.
 These runtimes enable web-based applications to be present in app stores without relying solely on native code.
-One such technology that facilitates this is [**CapacitorJS**](https://capacitorjs.com/), which allows developers to deploy a simple website as an application across Android, iOS, and the web using a single JavaScript codebase.
+One such technology that facilitates this is [**React NativeJS**](https://capacitorjs.com/), which allows developers to deploy a simple website as an application across Android, iOS, and the web using a single JavaScript codebase.
 This approach significantly reduces development costs and increases coding efficiency.

 This guide will focus on creating an application using pure JavaScript without any additional frameworks.
-Despite the challenges of finding resources for pure JavaScript app development in 2021, we're here to provide you with a comprehensive tutorial on building your application and utilizing native plugins with CapacitorJS.
+Despite the challenges of finding resources for pure JavaScript app development in 2021, we're here to provide you with a comprehensive tutorial on building your application and utilizing native plugins with React NativeJS.

 ## ‣ Prerequisites